qiboteam/qibocal/doc/source/protocols/flux/crosstalk.rst

 .. image:: resonator_crosstalk.png

-As we can see, even by bias the qubit away we are not able to see a dependence by only a shift in frequency which is expected by biasing the qubit.
+As we can see, even by biasing the qubit away from its sweetspot we are not able to see a dependence ( a deviation from the straight line) but only a shift.

 The protocols aims at extracting the crosstalk coefficients :math:`C_{20}` and :math:`C_{23}`.